JaladJhamb/Network-PortScanner_Python/README.md

-#repository for Port scanner and Network scanner through python
+#repository for Port scanner and Network scanner through socket programming
 Port Scanner is a surveillance technique, which is used in order to locate the open ports available on a particular host.
 Network Scanner helps to detect all the active hosts on a network and maps them to their IP addresses.